anushkasingh2306/Business-Insights-360/README.md

 * Distributors: Entities that purchase products in bulk from manufacturers and then sell them to retailers or other businesses.
 They help bridge the gap between manufacturers and retailers.

 * Consumer: The end-user or customer who purchases and uses the products or services offered by a company.
+## Company's Background
+AtliQ Hardware is a rapidly growing company that specializes in selling computers and computer accessories through three primary channels:

+1. Retailers
+2. Direct Sales
+3. Distributors
+With a global presence, the company has expanded its business operations significantly in recent years.
+## Dataset
+Dimension Tables
+dim_customer
+Contains details of customers across markets and platforms.
+27 distinct markets.
+75 distinct customers.
+2 types of platforms: Brick & Mortar (Physical/offline store), E-commerce (Online Store).
+Three channels: Retailer, Direct, and Distributors. dim_market
+Contains details of markets, sub-zones, and regions.
+27 distinct markets.
+7 sub-zones.
+4 regions: APAC, EU, NA, LATAM. dim_product
+Contains details of product divisions, categories, and variants.
+Divisions: P & A, Peripherals, Accessories, PC, Notebook, Desktop, N & S, Networking, Storage.
+14 different categories (e.g., Internal HDD, keyboard).
+Different variants available for the same product.
+Fact Tables
+fact_forecast_monthly
+Used for forecasting customer needs in advance.
+Helps improve customer satisfaction and reduce warehouse storage costs.
+Denormalized for analytical use.
+Date of the month replaced by start date.
+Columns include forecast quantity needed by the customer. fact_sales_monthly
+Similar to fact_forecast_monthly with actual sold quantities.
+Additional Tables
+gdb056
+freight_cost: Details of travel and other costs for each market by fiscal year.
+gross_price: Details of gross prices with product code.
+manufacturing_cost: Details of manufacturing costs with product code and year.
+Pre_invoice_dedutions: Details of pre-invoice deduction percentages for each customer by year.
+Post_invoice_deductions: Details of post-invoice and other deductions.
+This dataset provides comprehensive information about customers, markets, products, and various costs.
+The dimension tables offer static data, while the fact tables provide transactional and forecasting insights.
+Analyzing this dataset can lead to valuable insights for optimizing sales, costs, and customer satisfaction.